jdeal/qim/README.md

   $eachValue,
   // Functions act like predicates and navigate only if it matches. account => account.type === 'savings',
+  // Another key navigator.
   'balance',
   // Arrays are just nested queries and will descend...
   [
-    bal => bal >= 1000,
+    // Another predicate to test for a high balance. bal => bal >= 1000,
     // $apply is used to transform that part of the object.
     $apply(bal => bal * 1.05)
   ],
   // ...and then return
   [
-    bal => bal < 100,
+    // Another predicate to test for a low balance. bal => bal < 100,
     // Having the transform function inside the query path allows
     // us to do multiple transformations on different paths.